SaajidahMoh/JETHomeTask/README.md

 - **Restaurant Data Points**: Must display the restaurant data points with the restaurant names, cuisines, rating as a number (including the number of ratings) and the address (first line + postcode).

 ## Features Implemented
+- **Restaurant Data Points**: All restaurant data points with the restaurant names, cuisines, rating as a number (including the number of ratings) and the address (first line + postcode) were effectively displayed, with card details respective to their informaiton.
 - **Location Search**: Can search for place by seleting on the location button on the top left corner which populates the "Enter Postcode" field with the users current postcode.
 This would then display the output from the API and sort based on the nearest restaurants.
 Filters also work.
 - **Decorative Images**: Application pictures were decorative and identified by nearby text, making alt text descriptions not needed for ease for screen readers.
-- **Separated Filters**: Separating things like “deals”, “free delivery”, “halal”, “freebies” from actual cuisine types like "Pizza", "American", "Chicken" etc..
+- **Separated Filters**: Separating things like “deals”, “free delivery”, “halal”, “freebies” from actual cuisine types like "Pizza", "American", "Chicken" etc. given that they are not actual cuisines and for effective filtering capabiltiies to enahnce user experience.
+- **Sorting Restaurants** : Sorting the restuarants, grocieries and other categories in order of nearest.
 - **Open Restaurants**: Only displaying what is open and near the user in the given API.
 - **Restaurant Data Points**: Displayed the restaurant data points with names, cuisines, rating as a number (including the number of ratings) and the address (first line + postcode).